dshin25k/projds/README.md

 ### Tech Stacks

--   This project will loosely follow the certificate program but some technologies may be added, removed, or replaced.
+-   This project will loosely tied to the certificate courses but some technologies may be added, removed, or replaced.

 -   The following stacks will be used for this project: